AdobeDocs/experience-platform.en/help/segmentation/api/segment-jobs.md

 ---
 keywords: Experience Platform;home;popular topics;segmentation;Segmentation;Segmentation Service;segment jobs;segment job;API;api;
 solution: Experience Platform
-title: Segment jobs
+title: Segment Jobs API Endpoint
 topic: developer guide
-description: This guide provides information to help you better understand segment jobs and includes sample API calls for performing basic actions using the API.
+description: The segment jobs endpoint in the Adobe Experience Platform Segmentation Service API allows you to programmatically manage segment jobs for your organization.
 ---

-# Segment jobs endpoint
+# Segment jobs API endpoint

 A segment job is an asynchronous process that creates a new audience segment.
 It references a [segment definition](./segment-definitions.md), as well as any [merge policies](../../profile/api/merge-policies.md) controlling how [!DNL Real-time Customer Profile] merges overlapping attributes across your profile fragments.
 When a segment job successfully completes, you can gather various information about the segment, such as any errors that may have occurred during processing and the ultimate size of your audience.